CreativeZoller/ultron/README.md

 `replaceHtml` is for dynamic injection of every necessary css and js files to the designated parts of our html files.
 It will change a lot in the near future, depending on the plans already lied down.

+`minifyHtml` is for minify the fully processed html files.

 `pngSprites` task creates png-spritesheet and corresponding stylesheet in scss format from every .png and .jpg files in the src/images folder.

 `retinaSprites` task creates retina-diplay ready spritesheet and corresponding stylesheet in scss format from every paired (there is a normal named, and a FILENAME-2x named version of it) .png files in the src/images/sprites2x folder.